DVK-DEVOPS/DVK-Project/documentation/SLA.md

 - We use logins and secure cookie sessions so only the right people can access their accounts.
 - We use **HTTPS** so data between the user and the app is encrypted.
+- We use Dependabot, Code Scannning in our repository to ensure dependencies are updated regularly.
+- We use fail2ban and SSH to securly login to the servers.

 ---

 ### 5. Rules and privacy

 - We try to follow relevant privacy and data protection rules.
-- If the project ever ends, we aim to delete or anonymize user data within a reasonable time, unless we legally have to keep it.
+- If the project ever ends, we aim to delete or anonymize user data after 10th of January 2026.